oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/convolution2d/README.md

 ![](assets/animation_fir_filter.gif)

+> **Note**: Observe how the pixels at the end of the image need to be flushed out with dummy data.
+You should pass a number of dummy pixels equal to the capacity of the row buffers.
+If you do not remember to flush out the line buffer, the final image that you process will not be able to completely exit the filter.
+If you want to send a new image to the filter, these dummy pixels will still be in the line buffers.

 The `LineBuffer2d` class lets you specify the number of concurrent pixels your design processes each transaction.
 This number affects the width and depth of the line buffer, and controls number of copies of your window function.
 Increasing the number of parallel pixels improves throughput, but also consumes more FPGA resources.
 The line buffer structure compiles into hardware like in the following figure:

 ![](assets/FIR2d_pip2.svg)